Graduate Student Independent Study

 EE 800 = Doctoral Dissertation (C/NC) Post-Generals

 *PhD students should only register for EE 600 after they have earned a Master's Degree (whether it be from UW or another institution).
-If a PhD student has no intention to earn a Master's Degree s/he may begin registering for EE 600 in the second year of his/her program.
+If a PhD student does not plan to earn a Master's Degree s/he may register for EE 600 after passing the Qualifying Exam or in the second year of his/her program.

 How Many Credits?
 How Many Hours Of Work?